Gemstone File

-The Gemstone File is a conspiracy theory document attributed to Bruce Porter Roberts.
+The Gemstone File is a conspiratorial document attributed to Bruce Porter Roberts.
 In 1975, "A Skeleton Key to the Gemstone File" appeared and is generally attributed to Stephanie Caruana.
 The "Key" is purportedly a synopsis of Roberts' documents that presents a chronicle of interlocking conspiracies, including claims that world events since the 1950s were shaped by suppressed information, the names of supposed shooters of President John F. Kennedy, and suggested connections between a number of political assassinations which occurred within a relatively short time frame.
 Authors James McConnachie and Robin Tudge called it "the original mega-conspiracy theory."

 History

 Originally distributed in 1975 by hand and mail in photocopy form, the Gemstone File has appeared in slightly revised form in Hustler magazine and on the Internet.
 Roberts, known only to Stephanie Caruana and conspiracy theorist Mae Brussell, purportedly began gathering information in the file when Howard Hughes stole his invention for processing synthetic rubies, hence the title "Gemstone".
 According to Gerald Carroll, Roberts was born in New York State on October 27, 1919, and died of lung cancer in San Francisco on July 16, 1976.

 Factsheet Five publisher Mike Gunderloy collected and distributed several versions of the Gemstone File.
 Gunderloy wrote that the original Gemstone File was simply a list of contributors to Committee to Re-elect the President (CREEP), while the subsequent versions gradually linked various figures of the Watergate and Kennedy eras.